Zooey Deschanel: Other work

 In May 2011, after the success of her HelloGiggles YouTube channel, Deschanel, along with producer Sophia Rossi and writer Molly McAleer, founded the website HelloGiggles.com, an entertainment website geared towards women.
 HelloGiggles.com was acquired by Time, Inc. in 2015.

+In 2023, Deschanel hosted the Max informational show What Am I Eating?.
+It was based on a previous series Deschanel did for ATTN:, Your Food's Roots.